edisedis777/geocoding/README.md

 - If an address cannot be geocoded, it is marked as "not geocoded".
 - Errors are logged, and failed attempts are retried with a delay.

+## Contributions
+Contributions are welcome!

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+Distributed under the GNU Affero General Public License v3.0 License.
+See `LICENSE` for more information.

-## Contributions
-Feel free to open issues or submit pull requests for improvements.

 <div align="right">